 Weaverville Town Council annually adopts a schedule of fees for services within the Town.
 You will find fees for certain planning and zoning related permits and applications within the schedule.
-Please click here to review the department’s fee schedule: FY 2020-2021 Fee Schedule
+Please click here to review the department’s fee schedule: FY 2021 2022 Fee Schedule Approved

 Weaverville Land Use Plan:

-Zoning and subdivision ordinances are meant to guide the growth and development of property in the Town of Weaverville.
-To view specific zoning and subdivision ordinances, click the appropriate link within the Code of Ordinances.
+Planning and development ordinances are meant to guide the growth and development of property in the Town of Weaverville.
+To view specific zoning, subdivision and all other land development regulations, click the appropriate link for Chapter 20 within the Code of Ordinances.
 Please note that this link takes you to an external page, Municode.

-The Weaverville Planning and Zoning Board is responsible for advising the Weaverville Town Council on matters pertaining to land use and planning issues.
-The planning and zoning board consists of seven members.
+The Weaverville Planning Board is responsible for advising the Weaverville Town Council on matters pertaining to land use and planning issues.
+The planning board consists of seven members.
 Two of the seven members serve as alternates.
-This board reviews subdivision proposals and improves land use related to the town ordinances.
+This board reviews certain development proposals and improves land use related to the town ordinances.
 In addition, the board makes recommendations to the Weaverville Town Council, when appropriate, and pursues other studies or planning initiatives as directed by town council.
 The members of the planning and zoning board receive no compensation for their services and are each residents of the town.

 The Town of Weaverville Planning and Zoning Board meets the first Tuesday of each month at 6:00 p.m. in the Weaverville Town Hall at 30 South Main Street.
 Agendas and minutes of the meetings are available on the Town’s website.

-The rules of procedure for the Planning and Zoning Board can be found here: Planing and Zoning Board Rules of Procedure
+The rules of procedure for the Planning and Zoning Board can be found here: Planning Board Rules of Procedure

 Zoning Board of Adjustment:

 Membership on the board requires a special commitment, because hearings must be conducted in accordance with judicial rules of procedure.
 Decisions can be publicly unpopular as rulings of this board must be decided based upon strict interpretation of applicable laws, rather than public opinion or desire.
-Zoning board of adjustment members receive no compensation for their services and are each residents of the town.
+Board of adjustment members receive no compensation for their services and are each residents of the town.

-The rules of procedure for the Zoning Board of Adjustment can be found here: Zoning Board of Adjustment Rules of Procedure
+The rules of procedure for the Zoning Board of Adjustment can be found here: Board of Adjustment Rules Of Procedure